Hair Shedding After a Hair Transplant - Your FAQs Answered

-After a transplant, shedding takes place because of trauma to the hair follicles during the removal and handling of the grafts.
+Following a hair transplant, the hair sheds because of trauma to the hair follicles during the removal and handling of the grafts.
 Coupled with a loss of blood supply to the area, this can cause the new hair to go dormant for a few months, resulting in a lack of growth.
+This is a perfectly normal side effect and is not a major concern for those in recovery.

 After the transplant is finished, your scalp is likely to feel quite tender.
 Two to four weeks after the surgery is when you are most likely to see your transplanted hair fall out.
 New hair growth will start up again within 5-6 months.
+If you experience hair shedding at any point after a transplant, this doesn’t mean that your surgery was ineffective.
+Give it time, and new hair growth will start to come through.

 The Stages of Hair Growth Explained